English (ENG)

 ENG 201A Writing in the Disciplines (ESL) (3 credits)

 This course fulfills an upper-level writing requirement.
 Its focus will be on writing effective essays and research papers.
 It may include a number of different modes of professional writing and analysis, and appropriate documentation style formats.
 This course is recommended for ESL students.
+Required course for all new core students in their sophomore or junior year.

 Prerequisites: ENG 120A with minimum grade of D